rednafi/think-async/README.md

 * [Unyielding - Why Threads Are Bad?](https://glyph.twistedmatrix.com/2014/02/unyielding.html) -> Glyph, the creator of the Twisted projects argues why writing multi-threaded code correctly is hard

+* [Nathanial Smith - Timeouts and Cancellation for Humans](https://vorpus.org/blog/timeouts-and-cancellation-for-humans/) -> Nathanial Smith ponders on the ways timeout and cancellation can be handled across different concurrency primitives

 * [Nathanial Smith - Some Thoughts on Asynchronous API Design in a Post-Async/Await World](https://vorpus.org/blog/some-thoughts-on-asynchronous-api-design-in-a-post-asyncawait-world/) -> Conundrums of crafting causality-compliant, coroutine-chauffeured concurrency-contraptions—catering callback compliance

 ## Asyncio Overview